-Table 23 describes the VMM object attributes for a coordinator.
+The following table describes the VMM object attributes for a coordinator.

-Table 23.
+Table 24.
 VMM object attributes for a coordinator

-Attribute name Description Vendor The name of the virtualization vendor that provides the API for the VMM object.
+Attribute name Description VMM Object Type The type of managed object that is represented.
+VMM Children The VMM farms that are configured on this coordinator.
+Vendor The name of the virtualization vendor that provides the API for the VMM object.
 For this release, the value is always VMware.
 Version The version of the vendor library that VMM is using.
+VMM Agent Version The version of the VMM Agent that is installed on this managed object.
 VMM State The state of the coordinator.
 Values can be Authenticated, Not Authenticated, Communication Not Established, and Virtualization not supported.
 TCP/IP Addresses The IP address of the server.
 TCP/IP Hosts The name of the server.